Last Updated on February 13, 2021 by Anne Thynne

 No so great because:

 - Unclear lighting instruction.

 - Might not be suitable for beginners.

-Hence, taking this mini reef tank into consideration can let you make a wise decision.
+Hence, taking this nano aquarium into consideration can let you make a wise decision.

 - Sleek design with clear glass tank.

 - Filter is disguised for a dark honeycomb section.

 - Features removable hood.

 3. JBJ 28 Gallon Nano Cube Review